2017-2018 Catalog > Undergraduate Studies > Undergraduate Academic Policies

 PHYS 203, PHYS 204 –3 lecture credits each; may be used to fulfill Non-laboratory area of the Core

-Additional credit in French, German, Latin and Spanish is awarded at the end of the first semester with grades of A, B or C earned for the following placements:
+Additional credit in is awarded at the end of the first semester with grades of A, B or C earned for the following placements:

-3 credits – Placement in and completion of a 103-level course during first semester at Hood ; no credit for students awarded credit for AP/Foreign Language
+3 credits – Placement in and completion of a 201-level French, German, or Spanish course during first semester at Hood ; no credit for students awarded credit for AP/Foreign Language

-6 credits – Placement in and completion of 203, 204 or civilization course during first semester at Hood; 3 credits for students awarded credit for AP/Foreign Language
+6 credits – Placement in and completion of 203 or civilization course in French, German or Spanish during first semester at Hood; 3 credits for students awarded credit for AP/Foreign Language

-9 credits – Placement in and completion of 207 or a 300-level course during first semester at Hood ; 6 credits for students awarded credit for AP/Foreign Language
+9 credits – Placement in and completion of 207 or a 300-level French, German or Spanish course during first semester at Hood ; 6 credits for students awarded credit for AP/Foreign Language

 Credit is awarded only upon receipt of the official IB transcript.
 Students who have received an IB diploma, with a score of 30 or higher and with no score less than 4 in any one of the six examination groups, may be awarded up to 30 credits toward an undergraduate degree at Hood College.
 Students who have not completed the full IB diploma will receive 6-8 credits for Higher Level examination results of 5, 6 or 7.

 Hood recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits and crediting learning from appropriate military training and experiences.
 Students need to provide a copy of their DD214 and/or ACE/AARTS transcripts.
 One credit in physical education is awarded for military basic training.
 First aid certification will receive elective credit for PE 214.